-PARAMETER SYMBOL CONDITIONS MIN TYP MAX UNITS EEPROM Write Cycles +85°C (Note 11) 30,000
+PARAMETER SYMBOL CONDITIONS MIN ТҮР MAX UNITS EEPROM Write Cycles +85°C (Note 11) 30,000

-- Note 1: All voltages are referenced to ground unless otherwise noted.
-Currents into the IC are positive, out of the IC negative. - Note 2: During fault conditions, the AC-coupled feedback values are allowed to be below the absolute max rating of the LCM or OVD pin for up to 1 second. - Note 3: Voltage with respect to VDCB. - Note 4: Lamp overdrive and analog dimming (based on reduction of lamp current) are disabled. - Note 5: This is the minimum pulse width guaranteed to generate an output burst, which generates the DS3882's minimum burst duty cycle.
+Note 1: All voltages are referenced to ground unless otherwise noted.
+Currents into the IC are positive, out of the IC negative.

+Note 2: During fault conditions, the AC-coupled feedback values are allowed to be below the absolute max rating of the LCM1 or OVD1 pin for up to 1 second.

+Note 3: Voltage with respect to V{DCB}.

+Note 4: Lamp overdrive and analog dimming (based on reduction of lamp current) are disabled.

+Note 5: This is the minimum pulse width guaranteed to generate an output burst, which will generate the DS3881's minimum burst duty cycle.
 This duty cycle may be greater than the duty cycle of the PSYNC input.
-Once the duty cycle of the PSYNC input is greater than the DS3882's minimum duty cycle, the output's duty cycle tracks the PSYNC's duty cycle.
-Leaving PSYNC low (0% duty cycle) disables the GAn and GBn outputs in DPWM receiver mode. - Note 6: This is the maximum lamp frequency duty cycle that is generated at any of the GAn or GBn outputs with spread-spectrum modulation disabled. - Note 7: I2C interface timing shown is for fast-mode (400kHz) operation.
-This device is also backward compatible with I2C standard-mode timing. - Note 8: After this period, the first clock pulse can be generated. - Note 9: C_B-total capacitance allowed on one bus line in picofarads. - Note 10: EEPROM write time applies to all the EEPROM memory.
-EEPROM write begins after a stop condition occurs. - Note 11: Guaranteed by design.
+Once the duty cycle of the PSYNC input is greater than the DS3881's minimum duty cycle, the output's duty cycle will track the PSYNC's duty cycle.
+Leaving PSYNC low (0% duty cycle) disables the GA1 and GB1 outputs in DPWM receiver mode.

+Note 6: This is the maximum lamp frequency duty cycle that will be generated at GA1 or GB1 outputs with spread-spectrum modulation disabled.

+Note 7: I2C interface timing shown is for fast-mode (400kHz) operation.
+This device is also backward compatible with I2C standardmode timing.

+Note 8: After this period, the first clock pulse can be generated.

+Note 9: CB-total capacitance allowed on one bus line in picofarads.

+Note 10: EEPROM write time applies to all the EEPROM memory.
+EEPROM write begins after a stop condition occurs.

+Note 11: Guaranteed by design.